 Title and Organization:

-Rima Cohen is the managing director of Aspen's Health Innovators Fellowship.
-Formerly, she was a counselor for health policy to the Secretary at the Department of Health and Human Services where she helped to develop and lead Obama Administration health care initiatives; and she oversaw New York City's health care programs and agencies as Mayor Michael Bloomberg's director of Health.
-She also spent a decade as former-Senate Democratic Leader Tom Daschle's senior health policy advisor.
-She also founded Insurance Options for the Uninsured (IOU), which implemented strategies for expanding health coverage in New York.
-In that position, she developed the original blueprint for the state's Family Health Plus program, which covers up to 500,000 low-income adults, and she created the first web-based tool linking New Yorkers with free and low-cost health and social services.
-Rima has a master's degree in public affairs and economics from Princeton and a bachelor's in economics from the University of Michigan; she also did undergraduate work at the London School of Economics.
+Rima Cohen is the Executive Director of Aspen\'s Health Innovators Fellowship.
+Formerly, she was a counselor for health policy to the Secretary at the Department of Health and Human Services where she helped to develop and lead Obama Administration health care initiatives; and she oversaw New York City\'s health care programs and agencies as Mayor Michael Bloomberg\'s Director of Health.
+She also spent a decade as former-Senate Democratic Leader Tom Daschle\'s senior health policy advisor.
+After leaving Capitol Hill, she founded Insurance Options for the Uninsured (IOU), which implemented strategies for expanding health coverage in New York.
+In that position, she developed the original blueprint for the state\'s Family Health Plus program, which covers up to 500,000 low-income adults, and she created the first web-based tool linking New Yorkers with free and low-cost health and social services.
+Rima has a master\'s degree in public affairs and economics from Princeton and a bachelor\'s in economics from the University of Michigan; she also did undergraduate work at the London School of Economics.
 After graduate school, she was awarded a Fulbright Scholarship to study program evaluation methods employed by U.S. NGOs in Indonesia.
 Rima lives in Washington, D.C., with her husband and daughter.